Bristol Virginia Fire Department to host open house Oct. 8

 BRISTOL, Va. — The Bristol Virginia Fire Department will host an open house Saturday Oct.
-8 at Fire Station 1 on Lee Street to commemorate the annual Fire Prevention Week.
+8 at Fire Station 1 on Lee Street to commemorate Fire Prevention Week.

 The event will take place from noon until 3 p.m., according to a written statement.
 The event will include free hot dogs while they last and firefighters providing tours of the station and fire trucks.
 Children can experience the fire safety trailer and there will be free fire safety materials for children.